gcallah/JohnGray/intro.md

 were written -- the project of defining liberalism and giving it a foundation."
 But, for liberalism, the conclusion was not a happy one: "The enterprise ended in failure" (Gray 1988, p. vii).

+"the move away from a political philosophy with the universalist, pretensions as a desirable, or at any rate an inevitable move" 168

+But this is a move away from political philosophy, not a positive of a different kind of political philosophy.
+See Bosanquet and Oakeshott.

+Gray notes that, prior to the breakdown of the Western consensus the most salient event of which was the Reformation, "the liberal problem of establishing fair principles of social cooperation among persons having incompatible and incommensurable conceptions of the good — does not exist" (1988, p.
+169).

+Gray argues against Rawl's contention that justice is silent about the choice of economic system.
+Gray's analysis of the unstable and inefficient nature of market socialism displays a deep understanding of the calculation argument forwarded by Mises and Hayek.

+Gray argues that, contra Rawls, "the appropriate conception of the person for historical circumstance is closer to that which Hobbes presented at a time of profound religious conflict" (1988, p.
+181) We will see that Gray returns to this theme in his most recent book.

 During the 1990s, Gray was associated with New Labour -- the center-left [ideology???]